New Christians—and a bunch of us older ones too—tend to be fascinated by the fact God has a lot of different names.

 Meh.
 God commands the armies of heaven, but sometimes he’s gotta have ’em kick some physical keisters.

-“The LORD our [neat thing].”
+“The LORD our [neat thing] .”

 Lots of Christians like to proclaim, “He’s Jehovah-Jireh, our provider.”
 Or “Jehovah-Shalom, our peace.”
 Or “Jehovah-Rapha, our healer.”
 And so forth.
 Basically add a Hebrew adjective (typically mispronounced) to Jehovah.
 Which is a little weird, ’cause “Jehovah” is English, not Hebrew.
 But anyway.

 These actually aren’t God’s names.
 They’re descriptions.
 It’d be like calling me “Leslie the Coffee-Drinker.”
 Leslie’s my name, but Coffee-Drinker, while something I do quite frequently, is not.
-No more than “Leslie the Teeth-Brusher,” or “Leslie the Dishwasher-Emptier,” or “Leslie the Netflix-Watcher.”
+No more than “Leslie the Teeth-Brusher,” or “Leslie the Dishwasher-Emptier,” or “Leslie the YouTube-Watcher.”
 God’s adjectives are way more impressive though.

 Some of these adjectives were taken from scriptures where God made a statement about himself.
 Other times, he did something significant, so people remembered him for that action.
-And about half of them are place names: Altars, or sites dedicated to the memory of what God did there.
+And about half of them are place names:

 There’s nothing wrong with studying God’s character through them.
 We definitely should.
 But they’re not God’s names.
 Don’t mix ’em up with names; that’s sloppy bible study.